retroburst/log4js-memory-appender/README.md

 # log4js-memory-appender

 A simple memory appender for log4js.
 It stores log events in an array - good for keeping a buffer of tail logs to output on a diagnostics page.
+The latest version has been modified to support Log4js version 6 and above.
+Please note, from version 6 all appenders need to be defined in config and cannot be progammatically instantiated and configured.
+Because of this, log4js-memory-appender can no longer be passed a buffer to use and can only use its own internal array as a buffer.

+* log4js-memory-appender v1.0.5 - works with Log4js versions below v2.0.0
+* log4js-memory-appender v6.0.0 and above - designed to work with Log4js v6.4.0 and above
+* see [log4js-in-memory-appender](https://www.npmjs.com/package/log4js-in-memory-appender) by [@nivek](https://www.npmjs.com/~nivek) for a version that works with Log4js v2.0.0

 ## Install